On maximally mixed equilibria of two-dimensional perfect fluids: Connection to Statistical Hydrodynamics

-\begin{remark}[Truncations of Euler] We point out a natural connection between Turkington's theory \cite{turkington1999statistical} and that of Shnirelman \cite{shnirelman1993lattice}.
-In \cite{turkington1999statistical}, Turkington defines the finite dimensional approximation of the 2D Euler equations through a Fourier truncation obtained via the Féjer kernel, see \eqref{def:Kn}, which is a bistochastic operator.
+The intuition that $f$-minimal flows are maximally mixed, quantified by the conservation of a given Casimir in their weak-$*$ closure with our definition, can also be interpreted using bistochastic operators.
+The application of a bistochastic operator $K$ could mix $\omega^*$, but mixing is an irreversible process that prevents us from recovering $\omega^{*}$ from $K\omega^{*}$.
+On the other hand, for a minimal flow, we can always recover the initial state.
+We are therefore excluding any irreversible mixing of $\omega^{*}$.
+Thus, the class of available transformations of a minimal flow reduces to a subset of measure-preserving maps (not necessarily diffeomorphisms).
+In fact, Lemma \ref{prop:eqstric} shows that if $\omega=K\omega^*$ and $\omega^*=\widetilde{K}\omega$, then $\omega$ and $\omega^*$ are equimeasurable.
+However, it remains unclear how to quantify the degree of mixing exhibited by Shnirelman's minimal elements, as there is no practical tool (such as a specific Casimir) to compare them with other states in $\overline{\mathcal{O}_{\omega_0}}^*\cap\{\mathsf{E}=\mathsf{E}_0\}$. \begin{remark}[Truncations of Euler] We point out a natural connection between Turkington's theory \cite{turkington1999statistical} and that of Shnirelman \cite{shnirelman1993lattice}.
+In \cite{turkington1999statistical}, Turkington defines the finite dimensional approximation of the 2D Euler equations through a Fourier truncation obtained via the Fejér kernel, see \eqref{def:Kn}, which is a bistochastic operator.
 Thus, the truncated dynamics used by Turkington is in $\overline{\cO_{\omega_0}}^*$.
-Moreover, thanks to standard properties of the Féjer kernel, it belongs to $\overline{\cO_{\omega_0}}^*\cap\{ \mathsf{E} =\mathsf{E}_0^{(N)}\}$ where $\mathsf{E}_0^{(N)}\approx \mathsf{E}_0+C/N$ where $N\to \infty$ is the truncation parameter.
-The truncation through Féjer kernel seems a natural choice to investigate long-time behavior questions, both theoretically and numerically.
+Moreover, thanks to standard properties of the Fejér kernel, it belongs to $\overline{\cO_{\omega_0}}^*\cap\{ \mathsf{E} =\mathsf{E}_0^{(N)}\}$ where $\mathsf{E}_0^{(N)}\approx \mathsf{E}_0+C/N$ where $N\to \infty$ is the truncation parameter.
+The truncation through Fejér kernel seems a natural choice to investigate long-time behavior questions, both theoretically and numerically.
 In fact, a standard truncation in frequency defined as $\widehat{T}_N(k)=\chi_{[-N,N]}(k)$ is not bistochastic since the associated kernel is not a nonnegative measure.
 In particular, a truncation with $T_N$ changes the sign of the initial vorticity and therefore it might give rise to a completely different dynamics, since the sign of the vorticity has a fundamental role in the evolution (as the merging of likely signed vortices for instance).
 We remark also that Zeitlin's \cite{zeitlin1991finite} geometric quantization based on an approximation to the group of area preserving diffeomorphism has proved to be very useful in numerical simulations of long time 2D Euler flows \cite{modin2020casimir}. \end{remark}